coding-for-reproducible-research/intro-regression-with-r/_episodes/01_intro.md

 ## Welcome

+### Introduction to Coding For Reproducible Research

+This workshop is offered as part of the [Coding For Reproducible Research Intiative](https://uniexeterrse.github.io/workshop-homepage/).
-This workshop, and the others in the series, were put together by the Research Software Engineering Group supported by a team of volunteers.
-It has been adapted/influenced by XXX.
-This is as part of an ongoing initiative to provide training for staff and students to expand their skill sets and position themselves to confidently perform the informatics elements of their research projects in an efficient and reproducible way.
-The programme and workshops are under constant evolution, and we are grateful for your feedback which is a core component of this process.
+Our ambition is to offer a recurring annual series of workshops open to all staff and students, with opportunities for novices through to more experienced users, to expand their skillsets and position them to confidently perform the informatics research projects in an efficient and reproducible way.
+Our network included the Research Software Engineering Team and researchers from across the Univeristy who are enthusatastic about sharing their skills.
+A key objective is that the framework we put in place ensures that the workshops delivered are fit for purpose, of a consistent high standard, that delivery is sustainable in the longer term, minimises the workload burden on those who facilitate them and can adapt and expand as new training needs are identified.
+The programme and workshops are under constant evolution and we are grateful for your feedback which is a core component of this process.
+We also need to maintain accurate records of how many participants we have reached, so ask you to mark you attendence on the collaborative document.

-We will start by introducing the workshop leaders and helpers.
+Championed by and in partnership with

+* Research Software Engineering group
+* Institute of Data Science and Artificial Intelligence (IDSAI)
+* Researcher Development (Doctoral College and ECRs)
+* Reproducibility Network Institutional Leadership team
+* Exeter Health Analytics Research Network

+### Workshop format

+Today's workshop is led by XX and supported by XX.
 We are all here because we are passionate about sharing our knowledge and supporting the development of our colleagues.
-For some of us, this is not a requirement of our current position and we are doing this at the margins of our time.
+For most of us, this is not a requirement of our current position and we are doing this at the margins of our time.

-We will have a collaborative document where we can post resources and answer Qs.
-You are welcome to introduce yourselves at the top of that document.

-## Housekeeping

-The workshop in organised into episodes of content, which can be seen in the workshop schedule available on the course website.
-Our aim is to have an official break every 60-90 minutes, but there will also be periods in-between demonstrations where you are free to take additional comfort breaks if required.
-This workshop will be delivered by the following methods... <live coding> <demonstrations and exercises>.
-Inclusion of interactive quizzes?
+This workshop is a mixture of statistical theory (don't panic), live demonstrations of R code and exercises for you to complete.
+We are delivering in a hybrid format, please be aware of this.
+Online participants we find that engagement is higher if you are willing to turn your cameras on.
+There will be a dedicated helper for online participants please, either raise your hand or type any questions into the chat.

 Our aim is to be responsive to the needs of the group, both in person and virtual.
 Therefore, think of the schedule as a guide rather than a strict timetable.
 We welcome questions and queries as we go along, there are helpers in the room so raise your hand if you need assistance.
-There is also a dedicated helper for the virtual participants so please raise your virtual hand to attract their attention.
-In order to try to provide equality for virtual and in person participants we request that the Teams/Zoom chat is used minimally and all questions/comments etc are posted in our collaborative notes document.
-This will be saved and distributed at the end of the workshop.
+There is also a dedicated helper for the virtual participants so please raise your virtual hand to attract their attention or post in the chat.

- Highlight the code of conduct - essentially be respectful and aware that we all have different backgrounds, experiences and viewpoints.
+We would like to highlight that we have a [code of conduct](https://uniexeterrse.github.io/intro-regression-with-r/code.html) and by attending this workshop you are agreeing to abide by it.

 Let's get started.